Not Feeling a Difference With CBD Use? These Reasons Might Be Why

-Our body is lined with cannabinoid receptors.
+The human body is lined with cannabinoid receptors.
 These receptors gauge the environment that is brewing throughout different areas of your body.
 This includes your skin, your brain and your gut.

 There are many ways to consume CBD.
 However, they all fall into the following categories:

 With that being said, you don’t digest a full edible immediately.
 While the effects may take a while to kick in, they will last longer than a tincture.
 In the same breath, your stomach acids may destroy some of the cannabinoids.
 This comes with the territory of eating.
-Your nutrients in a salad have the same struggle.
-Therefore, edibles may not pack as an intense of a punch as a CBD tincture.
+The nutrients in a salad have the same struggle.
+Therefore, edibles may not pack as intense of a punch as a CBD tincture.

 Now that you have a solid foundation on the workings of CBD products, let’s figure out some of the reasons you may not be feeling the benefits of CBD.